Half-Epsilon/Half-Epsilon.github.io/index.md

 There seems to be significant interest from banks and FIs in exploring tokenized assets.
 Some banks are moving past crypto-currencies and into tokenized fiat currencies and securities.

-The inspiration for tokenized assets comes from the crypto-currency world.
 A tokenized asset is different from a digitized asset in one special way.
 A tokenized asset can move from one institution to another easily.
-It is a digital bearer asset.

 However, blockchains are an extremely poor choice of technology for moving tokenized assets between banks.
 There are confidentiality and compliance issues in using this technology.